lesaint/lesaint.github.io/_drafts/is_it_time_for_the_java_bean_mapping_revolution.md

 ### immutability is not a prime citizen

-Designing immutable bean whever possible is a big constraint but it solves many issue in the long run.
+Designing immutable bean wherever possible is a big constraint but it solves many issue in the long run.

-Unfortunatly, immutable bean are not well supported by bean mapping framework, notably because:
+Unfortunately, immutable bean are not well supported by bean mapping framework, notably because:

 * it involves bean not having setters (basic requirement of property based framework)
     - immutable beans only have constructors to initialize their state or, better, builders